 Lesson 3: Knowing when something’s dangerous and when it doesn’t come down to the signals.

 Do you think you’d be able to tell whether a stalker was dangerous or merely strange?
 Either way, it’s creepy, but how fast you need to react in these situations depends on the details.

 Take the example of John Searings determination to get on The Tonight Show in the 80s, for instance.
 He sent one letter requesting to be on the show.
-After that, the studio sent him an autographed photo.
-He then thought that that was the end.
+The studio only sent him back an autographed photo.

-But Searing persisted and sent over 800 letters asking the same thing.
-He didn’t even sound threatening, so the producers decided to let him have what he wanted.
+But Searing persisted and sent over 800 letters.
+He didn’t sound threatening, so the producers eventually let him have what he wanted.
 After his appearance on the show, the host, Johnny Carson, asked him to stop sending letters, and Searing did.